cogentcore/core/docs/content/2-widgets/3-collections/keyed-lists.md

 })
 ```

-You can prevent the user from editing the map:
+You can prevent the user from editing the keyed list:

 ```Go
 core.NewKeyedList(parent).SetMap(&map[string]int{"Go": 1, "C++": 3, "Python": 5}).SetReadOnly(true)